Vermont Maple Products

 Many maple sugarmakers now use plastic pipelines and boil down the sap in modern stainless evaporators, but some still gather and boil the old-fashioned way; with horse-drawn wagons and wood-fired evaporators.
 The sugar shack steam is a welcome sign of spring to come.

 A Vermont Maple Weekend

 Visiting an operating maple sugar shack is an unforgettable experience.
-The aroma of boiling sap and the taste of fresh maple syrup are guaranteed to bring a smile.
-Try old fashioned sugar on snow, or warm maple syrup over ice cream.
+The aroma of boiling sap and the taste of fresh maple syrup is guaranteed to bring a smile.
+Try old-fashioned sugar on snow, or warm maple syrup over ice cream.
 A Vermont sugar-season tradition is a “sweet and sour” – maple syrup followed by a bite of pickle.
 Another is cider donuts served with maple syrup.
 Wow!